SKelem/lah-cert-positions-guide/source/operations-lead.md

 * Assist in setting up the ARK and the key supporting staff operations roles required:
-Communications Team, Check-In Team, Scribe, Staging Team, Logistic Lead, IT Team and Medical TeaLeadm as soon as needed.
+Communications Team, Check-In Team, Scribe, Staging Team, Logistic Lead, IT Team and Medical Team Lead as soon as needed.

 * Set up ARK Organizational Chart; distribute copies of the org chart to your leadership team